3rd Workshop for Natural Language Processing Open Source Software (NLP-OSS)

 - Maarten van Gompel, Radboud University

-- Mallika Singh, Harvard Medical School
+- Mallika Singh, Boston Children’s Hospital - Harvard Medical School

 - Marcel Bollmann, Linköping University